igor-93/ml_projects/cv_course_udacity/README.md

 1. Intro to Computer Vision, which covers basic computer vision topics like image processing, feature extraction (Canny edge detection, ORB descriptor, HoG, etc...) done manually or through training a convolutional neural network (CNN) using PyTorch.
-The project here was to train a CNN to detect facial key-points.
+**The project** here was to train a CNN to detect facial key-points.
 2. Advanced Computer Vision and Deep Learning, which was focused into deep learning topics.
 Main focus was on object detection (Fast R-CNN, Faster R-CNN, YOLO) and image segmentation (fully convolutional networks) and RNNs in combination with attention models.
-The project was image captioning implemented with a deep learning model which combined CNN with RNN.
+**The project** was image captioning implemented with a deep learning model which combined CNN with RNN.
 3. Object Tracking and Localization, which covers how a robot can move and sense the world around it.
-THe project was implementation of graph-based SLAM of a simple robot in a 2D world.
+**The project** was implementation of graph-based SLAM of a simple robot in a 2D world.

 **Certificate**: [WADLQWCW](https://graduation.udacity.com/confirm/WADLQWCW)